knative/community/REPOSITORY-GUIDELINES.md

 level of governance of the core project.

-Note that `knative-sandbox` is **not** an incubation area for projects entering the core; in most cases, projects in the sandbox will remain there for the entire duration. `knative-sandbox` also provides a location for implementations of core interfaces which do not themselves need to live in the core, such as networking or eventing integrations.
+Note that `knative-sandbox` is **not** an incubation area for projects entering the `knative` github org; in most cases, projects in the sandbox will remain there for the entire duration. `knative-sandbox` also provides a location for implementations of core interfaces which do not themselves need to be part of every knative installation, such as networking or eventing integrations.
 In the event that a working group wants a project in sandbox to be considered for transfer to the `knative` org, the request will be considered on a case-by-case basis by joint decision of the Steering Committee and the Technical Oversight Committee.

 ### Mechanics of working-group owned repositories in `knative-sandbox`